Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Extensions to other root systems

 Therefore for $n = |\lambda| = \sum_i \lambda_i$,

-Restricting to partitions of the top grading, $n$, clearly the transition coefficients are affine transformation of those in the $A_N$ case, hence nothing new is obtained this way.
-There are several pathological features regarding the action of $L_N(D, \kappa):= \Delta + \sum_{\alpha \in R_+} \kappa_\alpha \coth(\alpha/2) \partial_\alpha$ on the power sum analogues of symmetric Laurent polynomials (see the toy example below): \begin{enumerate} \item There are no easy ways to make the entries all positive, \item The row sums are not the same. \end{enumerate} Thus it remains difficult to interpret the full transition matrix as a Markov kernel.
-For root system $D_N$, there is only one Weyl orbit, hence $\kappa_\alpha \equiv \kappa$.
-The Heckman-Opdam functions have rational transition coefficients to this power sum Laurent basis, as illustrated by the following numerical example ($\cP_k$ denotes the set of partitions of $k$):
+Restricting to partitions of the top grading, $n$, clearly the transition coefficients are affine transformation of those in the $A_N$ case, and hence nothing new is obtained this way.
+There are several pathological features regarding the action of $L_N(D, \kappa):= \Delta + \sum_{\alpha\in R_+} \kappa_\alpha\coth(\alpha/2) \partial _\alpha$ on the power sum analogues of symmetric Laurent polynomials (see the toy example below): \begin{longlist}[(2)] \item[(1)] there are no easy ways to make the entries all positive; \item[(2)] the row sums are not the same. \end{longlist} Thus it remains difficult to interpret the full transition matrix as a Markov kernel.
+For root system $D_N$, there is only one Weyl orbit, hence $\kappa_\alpha\equiv\kappa$.
+The Heckman--Opdam functions have rational transition coefficients to this power sum Laurent basis, as illustrated by the following numerical example ($\mathcal{P}_k$ denotes the set of partitions of $k$): {\fontsize{10pt}{13pt}\selectfont{ }} where the columns and rows are indexed by $(3),(21),(1^3),(1)$.
+The eigenvalues are very clean,